A narwhal seen with its head and giant tusk splashing out of the water with icebergs behind it and other whales in the water

 Fly to Cambridge Bay & Embark

-After breakfast at the hotel, board a charter flight to Cambridge Bay, where the ship awaits.
-Lunch is on the plane.
-After boarding, there is time to settle into your cabin before our important safety briefings.
-This evening, meet your expedition team and crew at the Captain’s Welcome Dinner.
+After breakfast at the hotel, board your charter flight to Cambridge Bay, where the ship awaits.
+After boarding, there is time to settle into your cabin before important safety briefings.
+This evening, meet your expedition team and crew.

 Accommodations